kyma-project/kyma/docs/compass/04-01-compass.md

 ## Default Kyma installation

 This is a preconfigured single-tenant and single-Runtime mode which will eventually become part of the default Kyma installation.
 It provides the complete cluster Kyma installation with all components, including both Compass and Agent.
-Using this mode, you can register external applications in Kyma.
+Using this mode, you can register external Applications in Kyma.
 To enable this it, follow the cluster Kyma installation and use the [`installer-cr-cluster-with-compass.yaml.tpl`](https://github.com/kyma-project/kyma/blob/master/installation/resources/installer-cr-cluster-with-compass.yaml.tpl) configuration file.

 ![Kyma mode1](./assets/kyma-mode1.svg)

 ## Compass as a Central Management Plane

 This is a multi-cluster mode in which you need one cluster with Compass and at least one cluster with Kyma Runtime, which you can connect and manage using Compass.
-This mode allows you to integrate your Runtimes with applications and manage them in one central place.
+This mode allows you to integrate your Runtimes with Applications and manage them in one central place.

 ![Kyma mode2](./assets/kyma-mode2.svg)